 Joy in Jail

-Among the numerous instrumental musical sketches I keep in a chest, I crafted six into completed pieces for Joy in Jail, Desmadres of Invention’s first recording release.
+Among the numerous instrumental music sketches I keep in a chest, I crafted six into completed pieces for Joy in Jail, Desmadres of Invention’s first recording release.

 The EP includes various genres, including progressive rock, jazz, West African, Brazilian, and classical.
-Four pieces are arranged for a contemporary band, one for a classical string octet and percussion, and a short, moody interlude features two electric basses, my beloved CS80 synth and a Mellotron.
+Four pieces are arranged for a contemporary band, one for a classical string octet and percussion, and a short, moody interlude features two electric basses and synths.

 While I would have loved to have devoted more resources to this project, I am happy with the results.
 Despite many difficulties, it was a joyful undertaking.
 I hope it will bring you some joy, too.